walterfreeman/phy211/syllabus.md

 - *University Physics Volume 1* (W. Moebs, S. Ling, J. Sanny, et al.), published by OpenStax.
 This is an open-access textbook available to anyone under the terms of the CC-BY 4.0 license.<a href="https://openstax.org/details/books/university-physics-volume-1">You may access the textbook online or download it for free here</a>.
 You are free to print this textbook on your own; OpenStax will sell you a printed copy if you like.

-- Recitation materials will be provided to you
 ---